-Also, I was sleeping a good 10 hours every night.
+Speaking of bedtime, I was sleeping a good 10 hours every night.

 I wasn’t too tired during the day, but I definitely sat around a lot.
 And I did not work out ONCE.
 Ahh, the leisures of being a Stay At Home Wife.

-Also, my boobs looked really great.
+Also, my boobs looked great.
 Like real, full boobs.
 I looked at them in the mirror a lot, approvingly.

 I also had indigestion.
 You know how when you eat weird food, your insides go kind of haywire for a while?
-I had lots of indigestion, but I was eating the exact same foods as I usually did, if not MILDER foods.
+I had lots of indigestion, but I was eating the exact same foods I usually did, if not MILDER foods.